| Where

 marriage tie and inequality between men

+and women.
 Morgan derived his

 conclusions from the analysis of kinship